hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

   }
 ```

-This strategy can enormously reduce the memory consumption of big queries.
+This strategy can enormously reduce the memory consumption of our app when running big queries.
 Only a few rows of the result set will be loaded in memory at any given time.

-To optimize the memory usage and data retrieval performance you can also specify the `fetchSize` for the cursor by using the method variation `.executeCursor(conn, fetchSize)`.
+To further optimize the memory usage and data retrieval performance you can also specify the `fetchSize` for the cursor by using the method variation `.executeCursor(conn, fetchSize)`.

 This strategy can also be combined with any row reader strategy described before.